In this post you will learn …

 For children, falls are the most common home accidents, by far.
 Kids play around, and they’re not too conscious yet about the risks life holds for us all.
 If a child falls through a second-story window, the result is not the same as it would be for an adult.
 And it’s evident that, all too often, screens only protect from mosquitoes.

 Stanek Windows by Great Day Improvements wants you to enjoy your windows, not dread them.
 We’ve put together this handy collection of tips for this very reason.

 5 Ways to Protect Your Child from your Windows

 1. Childproof Window Locks

 Locking all the windows in the house is the most effective way to childproof them.
-There are locks for every kind of window, too, like this easy-to-install lock for sliding windows or this handy double-hung window lock.
+There are locks for every kind of window, too, like this easy-to-install lock for sliding windows.

 2. Childproof Window Guards

 Window guards are grille-type protectors that work with almost any size window.
 The government’s Consumer Product Safety Commission recommends that you install them if you have babies or toddlers in the house.
 The government strongly suggests that you choose window guards for your childproofing needs because they are hard to open for young kids, but easy to open for adults in case of an emergency.

 3. Childproof Window Screens

 Window screens alone won’t keep your child from falling through them, and for that reason, window guards are your best bet.
 There’s no such thing as a childproof window screen.